By Paula Pilecki, Sr. Director of Project and Audit Management, MWA Consulting, Inc.

 scheduling challenge for study staff; work closely with the Principal Investigator

-• Make sure the sponsor (if a third party), as well as the relevant certification and
+and site monitor when planning the agenda. - Make sure the sponsor (if a third party), as well as the relevant certification and

-• Choose an experienced auditor who understands the remote audit process, and
+accreditation bodies, will accept a remote audit. - Choose an experienced auditor who understands the remote audit process, and

 who feels confident that they can provide a thorough audit, even without direct